-These programs are focused on how OS works to perform the task to enable the smooth functioning of computer.

-This program may come along with OS like windows defender, windows disk cleanup tool, Antivirus, backup software, files manager, disk compression tool all are utility software.
+IThese programs are focused on how OS works to perform the task to enable the smooth functioning of computer.
+Certificate in Computer Applications (CCA) © CSC Academy 2020 47 This program may come along with OS like windows defender, windows disk cleanup tool, Antivirus, backup software, files manager, disk compression tool all are utility software.

-Proprietary Software:

 It is software that is owned by an individual or a company (generally the one that developed it).

-There are almost always major restrictions on its use, and its source code is almost always kept secret.

-Certificate in Computer Applications (CCA)

-The proprietary Software is a non-free computer software for which the software's publisher or another person retains intellectual property rights usually copyright of the source code.
-It is also known as 'closed-source software'.
+IThere are almost always major restrictions on its use, and its source code is almost always kept secret.
+Certificate in Computer Applications (CCA) © CSC Academy 2020 48 The proprietary Software is a non-free computer software for which the software's publisher or another person retains intellectual property rights usually copyright of the source code.

-Overview of open source technology
+It is also known as 'closed-source'.